jaelynbos/Atenuis_Philippines/README.md

 1.9 Call SNPs for with freebayes_parallel.sh

 ## Analysis
-### 2. Compare genomic reads aligning to each symbiont genus
-2.1 Calculate distance to shore for every sample with shoredist_calc.sh and shoredist.py \
-2.2 Calculate number of reads mapped to each reference genuis with mappingrate_loop.sh \
-2.3 Compare and make figures with Symbiodiniaceae_ReadMapping.ipynb.
-This produces **Supplemental Figure 2**, **Supplemental Table 4** and **Supplemental Table 5**.

-### 3. Analyze genetic variation in _Acropora_
+### 2. Analyze genetic variation in _Acropora_
-3.1 Filter all _Acropora_ SNPs together with snp_filter_all2.sh (requires depth_1stfilt.py and depth_lastfilt.py). \
+2.1 Filter all _Acropora_ SNPs together with snp_filter_all2.sh (requires depth_1stfilt.py and depth_lastfilt.py). \
-3.2 Prune SNPs for linkage disequilibrium with snp_pruning.sh.
+2.2 Prune SNPs for linkage disequilibrium with snp_pruning.sh.
 This produced combined_snps_pruned.vcf. \
-3.3 Change chromosome names in vcf in order to run ADMIXTURE with vcf2bed.sh \
+2.3 Change chromosome names in vcf in order to run ADMIXTURE with vcf2bed.sh \
-3.4 Run ADMIXTURE with admixture_loop.sh \
+2.4 Run ADMIXTURE with admixture_loop.sh \
-3.5 Compare taxa using DAPC and make figures using PCA_DAPC_ADMIXTURE.ipynb.
+2.5 Compare taxa using DAPC and make figures using PCA_DAPC_ADMIXTURE.ipynb.
 This produces **Figure 2** and **Supplemental Table 2.**\
-3.6 Split samples into cryptic taxa with cryptic_split.sh \
+2.6 Split samples into cryptic taxa with cryptic_split.sh \
-3.7 Map distribution of taxa across sampling sites with Atenuis_Fig1.R.
+2.7 Map distribution of taxa across sampling sites with Atenuis_Fig1.R.
 This produces **Figure 1**\
-3.8 Calculate bootstrapped FSTs across taxa with fst_bootstrap_batch2.sh and fst_bootstrap_noreplacement.R.
+2.8 Calculate bootstrapped FSTs across taxa with fst_bootstrap_batch2.sh and fst_bootstrap_noreplacement.R.
 Check results with fst_Acropora_taxa.ipynb.
 This produces **Table 1** \
-3.9 Calculate heterozygosity by taxon with heterozygosity.sh.
+2.9 Calculate heterozygosity by taxon with heterozygosity.sh.
 This produces **Supplemental Figure 3**.\
-3.10 Check read mapping and depth by taxon with Atenuis_PopGenBasics.ipynb. \
+2.10 Check read mapping and depth by taxon with Atenuis_PopGenBasics.ipynb. \
-3.11 Filter SNPs separately for each cryptic taxon with: \
+2.11 Filter SNPs separately for each cryptic taxon with: \
 &emsp;snp_filter_spp1.sh \
 &emsp;snp_filter_spp2.sh \
 &emsp;snp_filter_spp3.sh \
 &emsp;snp_filter_spp4.sh \
-3.12 Prune SNPs for linkage disequilibrium with snp_pruning.sh.
+2.12 Prune SNPs for linkage disequilibrium with snp_pruning.sh.
 This produces all of the individual taxon .vcf files in the 'vcfs' folder (pruned_snps_1.vcf through pruned_snps_4.vcf)

-### 4. Isolation by distance in _Acropora_
+### 3. Isolation by distance in _Acropora_
-4.1 Check for possible clones using KING kinship coefficient with find_clones.sh \
+3.1 Check for possible clones using KING kinship coefficient with find_clones.sh \
-4.2 Analyze isolation by distance with Atenuis_IsolationByDistance.ipynb.
+3.2 Analyze isolation by distance with Atenuis_IsolationByDistance.ipynb.
 This outputs **Figure 3**. \
-4.3 Look for relatives with sequoia.ipynb.
+3.3 Look for relatives with sequoia.ipynb.
 This is used to produce **Supplemental Table 8**. \
-4.4 Map putative parents and offspring with kin_map.R.
+3.4 Map putative parents and offspring with kin_map.R.
 This is used to create **Figure 4**.

+### 4. Compare genomic reads aligning to each symbiont genus
+4.1 Calculate distance to shore for every sample with shoredist_calc.sh and shoredist.py \
+4.2 Calculate number of reads mapped to each reference genuis with mappingrate_loop.sh \
+4.3 Compare and make figures with Symbiodiniaceae_ReadMapping.ipynb.
+This produces **Supplemental Figure 2**, **Supplemental Table 4** and **Supplemental Table 5**.

 ### 5. Analyze genetic variation in _Cladocopium_
 5.1 Change chromosome names in vcf in order to run ADMIXTURE with vcf2bed.sh \